I received this email a couple of weeks ago (I’m not editing it):

 I am looking for someone to write web content for some of my clients and I would like to know what do you charge to write a 300-400 page.
 I have ongoing projects so this will be a long term project.

 What’s the problem with this request?
-The problem is that the prospect is thinking in rates rather than value.
+The problem is that the prospect is thinking in rates rather than the value of good copywriting.

 I was much more forgiving of this five years ago (even two years ago).
 But not today, at least not from a web/marketing guy who should have some understanding (if he’s serious about what he does) of the direct link between kick-ass content and conversions.
 This guy is stuck in ’90s Rateville instead of today’s Value City, at least according to this email.